OpenBfS/UncertRadio/docs/content.rst

 associated :math:`\mathbf{y}^{\mathbf{\# i}}`, which then is transformed to the gross counting rate, which in this example is stored in the array element :math:`{p(8)}^{i}`.
-The uncertainty of the latter is calculated from the “uncertainty function (standard uncertainty) of the gross counting rate” which has been supplied to the program by the user.
+The uncertainty of the latter is calculated from the "uncertainty function (standard uncertainty) of the gross counting rate" which has been supplied to the program by the user.
 In the example the gross counting rate is calculated as if :math:`{p(8)}^{i}` had been obtained by simple single-channel counting, which applies to most cases: :math:`u(8)^{i} = \sqrt{p(8)^{i}/t}`.

-With the version 2.2.02 (2017/12) the iteration procedure described above has been replaced by the Ridder’ method (subroutine zriddr from the Numerical Recipes, Press et al., 1992).
+With the version 2.2.02 (2017/12) the iteration procedure described above has been replaced by the Ridder' method (subroutine zriddr from the Numerical Recipes, Press et al., 1992).
 It works more effectively than the secant method.
 Since version 2.2.11 (2018/11) the method by Brent is applied.